Shinya-GitHub-Center/dokaka-appdocs-humemall/README.md

 - Pure human voice humming without meaningful words
 - Nonsense syllables like "la la la", "ta ka to ko", "wo wo wo"
 - Original humming compositions
-- Slightly modified covers or tribute-style humming (the ones which apparently contain feel of respect to originators)
+- Slightly modified or tribute-style humming for copyrighted songs (the ones which apparently contain feel of respect to originators)
+- Classical music and other works clearly in the public domain (where copyright has expired)

 ### ❌ What's Not Allowed
 - Meaningful words or language